robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Which are (1) a form of censorship + persecution and (2) know-how exfiltration, both political, and industrial.

-I would add also mind control or worse (psy-ops), but I wish to avoid to be so "extremely drastic" despite US military has an agreement with Google signed by them as alternative to undergo to an US anti-trust trial/confrontation.
+I would add also a section about mind control or worse (psy-ops), but I wish to avoid to be so "extremely drastic" despite US military has an agreement with Google signed by them as alternative to undergo to an US anti-trust trial/confrontation.

+Therefore, it is enough for now to notice that opaque chatbots harm freedom and allow "intelectual property" exfiltration.

 ---